emilioforrer/haml_coffee_assets/README.md

     .replace(/'/g, '&apos;')
 ```

-### Global Context
+### Global context

 HamlCoffeeAssets allows you to configure a global context function that gets merged into the local template context for
 each template.

-There is a example implementation provided in the `hamlcoffee.js` that uses the `extend` function
+There is a example implementation provided in the `hamlcoffee.js` that can use the `extend` like functions
-from these frameworks:
+from the listed frameworks to merge the global and the local conext data:

 * jQuery
 * Underscore.js